• Volcano Triathlon

 How was that debut?

-It was very nice, we were few IM in Catalonia, it took me 12:24h and one of my best friends poured a bottle of cava over me at the end.
+It was very nice, there were few IMs in Catalonia, it took me 12:24h and one of my best friends poured a bottle of cava over me when I finished.

 You train many hours every day.
 How do you do to combine it